katydecorah/katydecorah.github.io/code/_posts/2013-11-05-scalable-balloons.md

 ## Let's make this thing scalable.

 I decided that the balloon width, or `$balloonWidth`, would be the main variable in keeping my proportions tight.
 From this variable, I calculated the height of the balloons by hitting `height: $balloonWidth * 1.25`.
-Now the height and width of my balloons are in proporation.
+Now the height and width of my balloons are in proportion.

 Next, I adjusted my `:before`, or the rubber tie part of the balloon, to be in proportion with the width of the balloon.
 Here's what I came up with: